Untitled Blog.

 Triforce NAND Type-3 Teardown

 I am tearing down a NAND Type-3 Triforce arcade unit.
 It's a little bit banged up, but supposedly it works.
-I am a hardware n00b, but I will try not to 8-bit-guy myself and blow it up.
-(Sorry, David.)
+I am a hardware n00b, but I will try not to blow it up.
 The screw threading for almost every screw is messed up, so it seems inevitable that screws in here will be stripped eventually.
 Another Triforce unit I touched didn't have this problem, so I guess this one has had a rough life.

 Exterior